uipf/uipf/README.md

     uipf: error while loading shared libraries: libuipf-module.so.2.0: cannot open shared object file: No such file or directory

 Solution: run `sudo ldconfig` to make the linker aware of the newly installed library.

+##### libdc1394 error: Failed to initialize libdc1394

+When you run UIPF you might see the following error:

+    libdc1394 error: Failed to initialize libdc1394

+This is caused by opencv and in most cases can be savely ignored.
+See [this question on stackoverflow] for more details.

+[this question on stackoverflow]: http://stackoverflow.com/questions/29274638/opencv-libdc1394-error-failed-to-initialize-libdc1394#34820475

 ### Building with CMake on Windows